 Helpful tip: Clean up your home more frequently these couple of weeks and always remember to open up the windows.

 The negative side-effects of poor ventilation can be petrifying.
-From asthma attacks to infections, unventilated air is the leading cause for health issues.
+From asthma attacks to infections, unventilated air is the leading cause of health issues.
 When you don’t open up the windows or run dehumidifiers, the moisture and humidity levels keep rapidly rising.
 And when they do, mold enters the stage, bringing with it bacteria of every kind.

 Helpful tip: Open up the windows at least 2 times a day.
 If you are a smoker or have more than 4 family members living with you, increase those numbers and ventilate your home 3 hours a day in separated intervals.